dumitru-stama/lfbdemo/README.md

 How it works
 ------------
 It uses hardcoded 64bit syscalls for system access (open, mmap, ioctl, nsleep).
 It opens /dev/fb0, maps it into memory and starts using it as a simple raster display.
 I took the precautions to make it adaptable to other resolutions, however some of the elements assume a fullHD 1920/1080 resolution.
-I am usind "rdrand" instruction to generate random numbers.
+I am using "rdrand" instruction to generate random numbers.
 This is available if you have a fairly recent processor.

 How to Run
 ----------